How Much Does It Cost to Feed a Horse?

 Hay

 Hay plays a vital role in a horse’s diet because it is said to be the swiss-army-knife in the horse’s world.
-You can use it to feed your horse, as it provides fiber and low-calorie nutrients that your horse can’t get from greens.
+You can use it to feed your horse, providing fiber and low-calorie nutrients that your horse can’t get from greens.
 Hay has two categories: grass and legumes, but most horse hay comes as a mixture of the two.
 But just like any other feed, it must be in moderation.

 Green grass and Legumes